-An adjusting screw (located on the guide bar) is used to adjust the tension of the chain (see illustration).
+An adjusting screw (located on the guide bar is used to adjust the tension of the chain (see illustration).

-- Loosen the chain brake nuts. - Turn adjusting screw clockwise until chain solidly contacts bottom of guide bar rail.
+Turn adjusting screw clockwise until chain solidly contacts bottom of guide bar rail.

-- · Using the screwdriver end of the bar tool, roll chain around guide bar to ensure all - links are in bar groove.
-Lift up tip of guide bar to check for sag.
-Re-lease tip of guide bar, then turn adjusting screw until sag does not exist.
-Tighten chain brake nuts securely with the - . bar tool.
+- Using the screwdriver end of the bar tool, roll chain around guide bar to ensure all links are in bar groove. - Lift up tip of guide bar to check for sag.
+Release tip of guide bar, then turn adjusting screw until sag does not exist. - Tighten bar clamp nuts securely with the bar tool.

 - Use the screwdriver end of the bar tool to move chain around guide bar. - If chain does not rotate, it is too tight.
-Slightly loosen chain brake nuts and loosen chain by turning the adjusting screw.
-Retighten chain brake nuts. - If chain is too loose, it will sag below the guide bar.
-DO NOT operate the saw if the čhain is loose.
+Slightly loosen bar clamp nuts and loosen chain by turning the adjusting screw.
+Retighten bar clamp nuts. - If chain is too loose, it will sag below the guide bar.
+DO NOT operate the saw if the chain is loose.